Health, Safety & Environment

-Bell operates strictly within the guidelines dictated by IAGSA (International Airborne Geophysics Safety Organisation), OGP (International Association of Oil and Gas Producers) and IAGC (International Association of Geophysical Contractors).
+Bell Geo operate strictly within the guidelines dictated by IAGSA (International Airborne Geophysics Safety Association), OGP (International Association of Oil and Gas Producers) and IAGC (International Association of Geophysical Contractors).

-Bell has a documented commitment to the sustainability of the environment.
-Bell Geospace’s core technologies are completely passive measuring instruments that have no harmful effects on the environment.
+Bell Geo have a documented commitment to the sustainability of the environment.
+Our core technologies are completely passive measuring instruments that have no harmful effects on the environment.
 Our operation leaves no footprint on the survey area as all data is acquired from the air.

-Bell’s commitment to the environment encompasses all elements of our operations.
-The aircraft is equipped with brand new Pratt and Whitney Turbine engines; the exhausts are upward facing reducing the impact of the passing aircraft on the ecology below.
-Crews observe the International Standards for waste disposal at all times and any spills or contamination must be reported immediately.
+Our commitment to the environment encompasses all elements of our operations.
+All aircraft are equipped with brand new Pratt and Whitney Turbine engines and exhausts are upward facing to reduce the impact of the passing aircraft on the ecology below.
+Crews observe the international standards for waste disposal at all times and any spills or contamination must be reported immediately.

 Bell understand the importance of community liaison and work with our clients to make sure all of the relevant parties are aware of the upcoming project.
 This often involves newspaper articles, radio broadcasts and distribution of flyers.